Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 related _Back-Ends_ will have been developped also).

 So, further work should be the development of __Typee__ Translator in...
 __Typee__!
-And of course, we should develop it with optimizations.We will then be able to translate the deveopped Typee code in _Java_ or in _C++_ once the related _Back-Ends_ will have been developped.
+And of course, we should develop it with optimizations.
+We will then be able to translate the deveopped Typee code in _Java_ or in _C++_ once the related _Back-Ends_ will have been developped.
 This means that we will get __Typee__ translators that will be far faster, running on many different